hoodieblanket/learningJourney/Linux Debian/VS Code Setup.md

 ## Go to Definition

-    Select a symbol then type F12.
-Alternatively, you can use the context menu or Ctrl+click (Cmd+click on macOS).

     go to definition

     You can go back to your previous location with the Go > Back command or Ctrl+Alt+-.